ilyasudakov/react-base/readme.md

 - Q: Why no Redux?

   A: Too much boilercode, hard to maintain and slow to code.
 Rather use React-Query, which fetches, parses, caches data for you.
 Or in case if you need global storage for your app, React Context will probably do fine , but in huge apps where global state changes frequently - Redux is probably better option

+- Q: Why use this exact boilerplate?

+  A: This is perfect barebones boilerplate i wanted in my development, which could be helpful for you.
+Its pretty much just a skeleton, so you can build up your own structure and project.
+I hope this project gives pretty quick start to code stuff